kchenturtles/PassionfruitKitchen/content/posts/chewy-butter-mochi.md

 ---
 title: "Chewy Brown Butter Mochi"
-date: 2023-11-15T20:07:55-04:00
+date: 2025-03-15T20:07:55-04:00
 categories: ["desserts", "snacks"]
 featured_categories: []
 tags: ["gluten-free", "vegetarian"]
-summary: "Butter mochi is becoming popular these days.
-It originates from Hawaii, and fuses traditional Japanese mochi with Western ingredients.
-Unlike Japanese mochi, it's baked, and can be cut into bars.
-This gives it a different texture -- a little bit crispy, and more fluffy."
+summary: "Butter mochi is becoming more popular these days, or at least I hear about it more often on the food side of Instagram and on trendy cafe menus.
+I do think that when cultural dishes like this start being seen as 'trendy,' it's important that people stay respectful to history of the original dish."
 toc: true
 dropCap: true
 displayInMenu: true
 breakfast: true
+summer: true
 displayInList: true
 draft: false
 thumbnail: butter-mochi/butter-mochi-glass.jpeg